ArmaghanSarvar/BIOF501-Project/README.md

 * celegans-contig.fa
 * celegans-linkedreads.fq

 The chosen configuration is as follows.
+The detailed functionality of each parameter can be found in the Tigmint paper.
 ```
 spanning_molecule_threshold: 50
 window_size: 1000